Loading course content...

 For this course, we are going to use JavaScript, as it is the only one that works in both the frontend and the backend.

-So, along the way, we are going to create real app, from calculators and todo lists, to SaaS platforms and AI chatbots.
+Along the way, we are going to create real apps, from calculators and to-do lists, to SaaS platforms and AI chatbots.

 Without further ado, let's get started!